eHealthAfrica/aether/documentation/try/walkthrough-core.md

 }
 ```

 The important field for us is the `id` of the mapping; this needs to be included in any data that we submit.
-So let's do that now: open `assets/submission.json` in your favourite editor, and copy and paste the mapping id into the second line where it says `<mapping UUID goes here>`.
+So let's do that now: open `assets/submission.json` in your favourite editor, and copy and paste your mapping id into the second line where it says `"mapping": "2e4d2216-aade-48ef-8bc3-12f4792df07a"` and replace the `2e4d2216-aade-48ef-8bc3-12f4792df07a` with your id.
 It should now look something like this:

 ```
 {
-  "mapping": "2e4d2216-aade-48ef-8bc3-12f4792df07a",
+  "mapping": "<your id>",
   "payload": {
     "_id": "fKPopgxGLyzTUIPelIYLLJhGOYVEa",
     "_version": "YUPRCpknNpjXoRIeFIbTaqcVYBd",